Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Walcha had a median income among taxpayers of $44,271 and an average income of $55,864.
-This is lower than the national averages of $52,390 and $65,215 respectively for Rest of NSW.
-Based on Wage Price Index growth rate of 8.86% from financial year ended June 2023 to September 2025, estimated median income in Walcha would be approximately $48,193 and average income around $60,814 by that date.
-According to Census 2021 data, incomes in Walcha fall between the 14th and 28th percentiles nationally for households, families, and individuals.
-The largest income segment comprises 27.7% earning $1,500 - $2,999 weekly (680 residents), similar to the broader trend across regional areas showing 29.9% in the same category.
-Housing costs are modest with 91.2% of income retained, but total disposable income ranks at just the 22nd percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 indicates Walcha had a median taxpayer income of $44,271 and an average income of $55,864.
+These figures are lower than the national averages of $52,390 and $65,215 respectively for Rest of NSW.
+Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, estimated median income in Walcha is approximately $48,193 and average income is around $60,814.
+Census 2021 data shows household, family, and personal incomes in Walcha fall between the 14th and 28th percentiles nationally.
+The largest income segment comprises 27.7% earning $1,500 - $2,999 weekly (686 residents), similar to regional levels at 29.9%.
+Housing costs are modest with 91.2% of income retained, but total disposable income ranks at the 22nd percentile nationally.
 Walcha's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income